The Babylon Bee: Vivek Ramaswamy article

 On January 16, 2024, the same day that Vivek Ramaswamy ended his campaign for the 2024 U.S. presidential election, The Babylon Bee published an article titled "Trump Promises Vivek An Administration Position Running The White House 7-Eleven".
 The article featured an edited picture of Ramaswamy in a 7-Eleven in the White House, wearing a 7-Eleven uniform.
 On Twitter, the article received criticism from both liberals and conservatives as racist for perpetuating the stereotype of Indian Americans as 7-Eleven workers.
 Right wing commentator Matt Walsh made a Twitter post stating users who were offended by the article were "pathetic", and asserted that Ramaswamy would not be offended.
 Dillon also dismissed the controversy, calling critics "stupid".
-Ramaswamy shared Walsh's Twitter post, and jokingly called himself a "survivor" indicating he was not offended.
+Ramaswamy shared Walsh's Twitter post, and jokingly called himself a "survivor," indicating that he wasn't offended.

+Megyn Kelly article

+On November 13, 2025, The Babylon Bee released a satirical article titled "Megyn Kelly Gets Rid Of Old Pager Just To Be Safe".
+The title was a reference to the 2024 Lebanon electronic device attacks, in which booby-trapped pagers detonated and killed dozens of people.
+The article was published following Megyn Kelly showing support for Tucker Carlson's interview with white nationalist Nick Fuentes, and becoming increasingly critical of Israel's role in the Gaza war.

+The article was denounced by some right-wing and far-right commentators for "inciting murder," with some interpreting the article as a call for violence against Kelly Journalist Glenn Greenwald wrote that the Bee should "re-name itself The Tel Aviv Bee".
+Far-right activist Jake Shields asserted The Babylon Bee was "threatening to kill Megyn Kelly."

+Kelly herself responded "WTF" to the article post on Twitter and tagged Dillon.
+The Babylon Bee soon after deleted the article.
+Dillon characterized negative reactions to the article as "the humorless woke right mob", stating that he deleted the article for being "uncharitable" to Kelly.

+Conversely, other right-wing commentators argued that the article was a work of satire, being taken too seriously by its detractors.
+Tim Pool defended The Babylon Bee, stating "The Joke implies Israel assassinates Americans for criticizing them."
+Others perceived Kelly's reaction as hypocritical, since Kelly had previously defended a similar joke made by Ryan Girdusky against Mehdi Hasan, where Girdusky stated he hoped Hasan's "beeper doesn't go off".

 Other controversies

-In November 2024, the Southern Poverty Law Center published an article about The Babylon Bee and Not the Bee in reaction to their views on LGBTQ issues stating that "their hard-right views ... have no place in our society."
+In November 2024, the Southern Poverty Law Center published an article about The Babylon Bee and Not the Bee in reaction to their views on LGBTQ issues, stating that "their hard-right views ... have no place in our society."
 The article obtained personal information including occupations, full names, and social media profiles of multiple writers and staff from several sources including information from the Elance data breach.
 Seth Dillon stated the "dox and smear campaign against us wasn't actually journalism, but an attempt to censor speech they don't like", and Elon Musk called the SPLC a "criminal organization".

-In November 2025, after Megyn Kelly showed support for Tucker Carlson following his interview with Nick Fuentes, the website released a satirical article titled "Megyn Kelly Gets Rid Of Old Pager Just To Be Safe"; a reference to the 2024 Lebanon electronic device attacks.
-Kelly responded writing "WTF", with some interpreting the article as an incitement of violence against Kelly.
-The Babylon Bee soon deleted the post.
-Podcaster Tim Pool argued "The Joke implies Israel assassinates Americans for criticizing them", while journalist Glenn Greenwald wrote that the Bee should "re-name itself The Tel Aviv Bee".